3 Other Reasons Calgary Residents Need Better AC In The Summer

 Wildfire Season Impact on Air Quality

 We cannot stress the implications of this health and wellness stressor enough.
 If you’ve been following the news of late, then you know that Alberta and Calgary residents have been warned about air quality.
 It’s wildfire season in the province, and while BC gets most of the federal press on this topic, it is just as impactful in our neck of the woods, and prairies.
 Forest fires in eastern BC and throughout our very own province have lifted air quality warnings.
-Given the nature of this beast (smoke) there is no home removed from the threat.
+Given the nature of this beast (smoke), there is no home removed from the threat.

-As you know when air quality is poor, you need to stay indoors, but air quality in the home is also impacted as doors/windows are opened and closed and unseen fractures in walls, trim, and baseboards allow the threat to seep though – even if undetected by the naked eye.
+As you know when air quality is poor, you need to stay indoors, but air quality in the home is also impacted as doors/windows are opened and closed, and unseen fractures in walls, trim, and baseboards allow the threat to seep through – even if undetected by the naked eye.
 While you can do all you can to keep the home shuttered, you will further mitigate the risk of smoke particle infiltration by upgrading the filter efficiency of your ventilating and air conditioning system and changing filters frequently during smoke events to greatly improve indoor air quality.

 Pollen Onslaught for the Summer

 Made it through spring with nary a sneeze, even if you or someone in your household typically has it rough through April and May?
 Turns out that you’re not out of the woods yet, not at all.
 Experts are citing that the mellow allergy season in Alberta is the result of a relatively dry spring, but now that summer is here grass pollen is ramping up and looking to take its toll on seasonal allergy sufferers.
 Then there’s tree pollen, which has decided to hang around longer than usual and is becoming more intense to show that its early summer bite is worse than its spring bark.